AkosLukacs/ElmahMod/README.txt

-   The  Oracle error log is new in BETA 3, but if you have been compiling ELMAH  from  sources  between  BETA  2 and 3 and using Oracle for your error  log  then  you  should  re-create  the  ELMAH$Error  table, its indicies  and  related  package  using  the  supplied  SQL script (see Oracle.sql in your distribution).
+   The  Oracle error log is new in BETA 3, but if you have been compiling ELMAH  from  sources  between  BETA  2 and 3 and using Oracle for your error  log  then  you  should  re-create  the  ELMAH$Error  table, its indicies  and  related  packages using  the  supplied  SQL script (see Oracle.sql in your distribution).
 The script does not contain any DROP statements  so  you  will  have to drop the table and package manually before  applying  the script.
 If you wish to preserve the logged error data,  you  should  consider archiving it in a backup.
 Please read the comments  in  this  script  file  carefully  for  hints  on  users and synonyms.
+NB The original package has now been split in two to aid in securing the database in enterprise scenarios.

+   The VistaDB error log is new in BETA 3, but if you have been compiling ELMAH from  sources  between  BETA  2 and 3 and using VistaDB for your error log  then  you  should  delete the .vdb3 file and allow it to be re-created.

+   The Access error log is new in BETA 3, but if you have been  compiling ELMAH  from  sources  between  BETA  2 and 3 and using Access for your error  log  then  you  should  delete the .mdb file and allow it to be re-created.

 Version 1.0 BETA 2(a) Notes